ekmett/lens/README.markdown

 hello :: Text
 ```

-but you can also flip them around and use them as a lens the other way with `from`
+but you can also flip them around and use them as a lens the other way with `from`!

 ```haskell
 ghci> hello^.from packed.to length